GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/DofManager.rst

 Locations, that can be elements, faces, edges or nodes, represent where the DoF is assigned.
 For example, a DoF for pressure in a two-point flux approximation will be on a cell (i.e. element), while a displacement DoF for structural equations will be on a node.
-The counterparts of locations are connectors, that are the geometrical entities that link together different DoFs are create the sparsity pattern.
+The counterparts of locations are connectors, that are the geometrical entities that link together different DoFs that create the sparsity pattern.
 Connectors can be elements, faces, edges, nodes or none.
 Using the same example as before, connectors will be faces and cells, respectively.
 The case of a mass matrix, where every element is linked only to itself, is an example when there are no connectors, i.e. these have to be set to none.